Using Cron to Schedule Tasks for Certain Times or Intervals

 Cron can run tasks as other system users than just

 root.
 This is useful if you want to restrict the ability of a script to write to certain locations.
-For example, the command below allows you to edit the
+For example, in the following command you can edit the

 crontab for the